Universe (Koda Kumi album): Best: Third Universe & 8th Al. Universe

 The Best: Third Universe and Universe collection premiered on February 3, 2010, as a double album.
 The listing below contains two formats; the original double album, and a bonus DVD format.
 The track list below details the personnel, credits, and performances from both Best: Third Universe and Universe, and not a stand-alone for Universe.

+Best: Third Universe album (CD 1).